paleopresto/paleorec/docs_build/source/prediction/LSTMpredict.rst

 Usage
 -----

 LSTMpredict.py module is used for accuracy calculation in the /accuracy_calc/lstm directory.
-For more information check out the documentation for Accuracy Calculation.
+For more information check out the documentation for Metrics Calculation.

 .. toctree::
     :maxdepth: 1